nadiamariduena/mongo-28-dci/record-app/README.md

 //  usersControllers.js
 exports.addUser = async (req, res) => {
-  const user = new User(req.body); //here you create the user await user.save(); //here you save the suer to the DATA BASE };
+  const user = new User(req.body); //here you create the user await user.save(); //here you save the user to the DATA BASE };
 ```